connectomicslab/connectomemapper3/paper/paper.md

-  the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuously tested in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to Electroencephalography (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).
+  the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuously tested in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to ElectroEncephaloGraphy (EEG), initiated during OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)).

 # Summary